 Tips to Help You Avoid the Need for Flash Drive Recovery.

 Tip #1.
-Try your best to buy a name-brand thumb drive.
+Buy brand name thumb drives.
 Avoid Sandisk USB flash drives.
 Sandisk stores data on NAND chips.
 These wafers save files in an encrypted cycle.
-It is difficult to recover data from many of their products. eProvided suggests Lexar drives and Kingston USB storage drives.
+It is difficult to recover data from many of their products. eProvided suggests Lexar drives and Kingston USB drives.

 Tip #2.
 Encryption is always important.
 It’s also important when a USB drive breaks that you can recover your lost or broken files.
-If you don’t need to retrieve your documents after such a failure then stick to Sandisk encrypted drives.
+If you don’t need to retrieve your documents after a flash drive failure then stick to Sandisk encrypted drives.

 Tip #3.
 Buy a Capless USB thumb drive.
 A simple concept to understand.
-Prevent data damage to your files from accidental mishaps, distance your USB ports from dust, dirt and other objects.
+Prevent data damage to your files from accidental mishaps.
+Distance your USB ports from dust, dirt and other objects.
+Prevent USB damage and thumb drive recovery.
 By having a capless storage device, the USB tip is automatically enclosed and kept safe.
 Common failures with flash drive recovery customers: broken tips or bent or broken off USB ports.

 Tip #4.
 We often cover this problem if you follow our blog.
 Dogs love USB data drives, they love to eat them and chew them.
 Some of the worst damage to flash drive files comes from puppies.
 Keep hard drives and memory sticks away from your dog.
 When you are done with a flash based storage drive, put it in a safe place, a place far from the eyes of your pups.